MicrosoftDocs/learn/learn-pr/reactors/introduction-machine-learning-models/includes/6-classification-logistic-regression.md

 <!--- Reviewers note: This unit uses LaTeX syntax to format mathematical content.
 A dollar sign $ starts and ends the LaTeX statement. -->

-> [!Note]
+> [!NOTE]
 > **Sarah: Conversion feedback**
 >
-> - Sarah looking into updating the data set, to change 'sex' column header to 'gender'
+> - Sarah looks into updating the dataset to change the **Sex** column header to **Gender**.

-We'll now pivot to discussing classification.
-If our simple analogy of predictive analytics was drawing a line through points and extrapolating from that, then classification can be described in its simplest form as drawing lines around groups of points.
+We'll now pivot to discuss classification.
+If our simple analogy of predictive analytics was to draw a line through points and extrapolate from that, then classification can be described in its simplest form as drawing lines around groups of points.

 While linear regression is used to predict quantitative responses, _logistic_ regression is used for classification problems.
 Formally, logistic regression predicts the categorical response ($Y$) based on predictors ($X_s$).
-Logistic regression goes by several names, and it is also known in the scholarly literature as logit regression, maximum-entropy classification (MaxEnt), and the log-linear classifier.
-In this algorithm, the probabilities describing the possible outcomes of a single trial are modeled using a sigmoid (S-curve) function.
-Sigmoid functions take any value and transform it to be between 0 and 1, which can be used as a probability for a class to be predicted, with the goal of predictors mapping to 1 when something belongs in the class and 0 when they do not.
+Logistic regression goes by several names.
+It's also known in the scholarly literature as logit regression, maximum-entropy classification (MaxEnt), and the log-linear classifier.

+In this algorithm, the probabilities that describe the possible outcomes of a single trial are modeled by using a sigmoid (S-curve) function.
+Sigmoid functions take any value and transform it to be between 0 and 1, which can be used as a probability for a class to be predicted.
+The goal of predictors is to map to 1 when something belongs in the class and 0 when they don't.

 :::image type="content" alt-text="A graph showing logistic regression." source="../media/logistic-regression.png" loc-scope="azure":::

-To show this in action, let's do something a little different and try a historical dataset: the fates of the passengers of the _RMS Titanic_, which is a popular dataset for classification problems in machine learning.
-In this case, the class we want to predict is whether a passenger survived the doomed liner's sinking.
+To show this model in action, let's do something a little different and use a historical dataset.
+Let's use the fates of the passengers of the _RMS Titanic_, which is a popular dataset for classification problems in machine learning.
+In this case, the class we want to predict is whether a passenger survived the doomed ocean liner's sinking.

 The dataset has 12 variables:

 - **PassengerId**
 - **Survived**: 0 = No, 1 = Yes
 - **Pclass**: Ticket class 1 = 1st, 2 = 2nd, 3 = 3rd
+- **Name**
 - **Gender**
 - **Age**
-- **Sibsp**: Number of siblings or spouses aboard the _Titanic_
+- **SibSp**: Number of siblings or spouses aboard the _Titanic_
 - **Parch**: Number of parents or children aboard the _Titanic_
 - **Ticket**: Passenger ticket number
 - **Fare**: Passenger fare